A Lake Superior Circle Tour Road Trip

 Which is apparently a red flag in Canada.

-• Prepare to have your motorhome searched at the border.
-If you are traveling across the Canadian border in a motorhome, there’s a 50/50 chance that your rig will be searched.
-What I suggest is if you are bringing any booze across the border, you inventory and write down exactly how many liters you have.
+• What I suggest is that if you are bringing any booze across the border, you should inventory and write down exactly how many liters you have.
 Put all your booze in one area and let border patrol know, this is what we have.
-This way they can look at it thoroughly.
+This way, they can look at it thoroughly.
 So that you don’t look guilty.
-We Americans must have all voted for Donald Trump so obviously we look like we are trying to smuggle things into the maple leaf state.
-We had no idea our motor home would be searched so we just had everything helter/skelter everywhere.
-Not because we were trying to hide all the liquor we were bringing into Canada, but just because we had been traveling the highways of America for three weeks at that point nothing was organized.
-Try shoving two adults, a teenager and a big ass Catahoula puppy into a 34 ft motorhome with eight weeks worth of groceries.
+We Americans must have all voted for Donald Trump, so obviously, we look like we are trying to smuggle things into the Maple Leaf State.
+We had no idea our motor home would be searched, so we just had everything helter/skelter everywhere.
+Not because we were trying to hide all the liquor we were bringing into Canada, but just because we had been traveling the highways of America for three weeks at that point.
+Nothing was organized.
+Try shoving two adults, a teenager and a big ass Catahoula puppy into a 34 ft motorhome with eight weeks’ worth of groceries.
 See how organized it gets.

-• Technically you are not supposed to bring fruit, veggies, soil or firewood across the border.
+• Technically, you are not supposed to bring fruit, veggies, soil or firewood across the border.
 Burn all your firewood and eat all your grapes while in Minnesota before you cross.

 So you made it into Canada, yea!
 Did you stop at the border store for souvenirs?
 If you love to souvenir shop, Canada has some awesome options.
 There are so many moccasins and Native American-made goods.
 I had to control myself and not buy one of every awesome t-shirt I saw.